Criminal Law

 Posting Bail

 Posting bail is the process of paying the courts.
-Once someone makes the payment to secure your release, you can leave the precinct.
+Once someone makes the payment to secure your release, you can return home.
 You can post bail in several ways:

 Any property you use for bail needs to have the same cash value as your bail amount.

-If your home appraises for $300,000, but your bail is $350,000, you need to find other methods to make up the difference.
-You might use property, cash, and a small bail bond to ensure release from custody.
+If your home appraises for $300,000, but your bail is $350,000, you must make up the difference.
+You might use property, cash, and a small bail bond to ensure release.

 You might be released through your “own recognizance.”
-In other words, you must promise to appear in court at a later date and do not owe any money.
+This means promising to appear in court.

 Bail After Your Case Closes